Last updated: 23rd December 2019.

 The TV Museum group has today released footage of a 1978 BBC Two junction which includes 7 seconds of the Christmas ident from that year.
 No copies of the ident exist in the BBC archive.
 This find is one of only two recordings of the festive symbol known to have survived.
-It was found on a u-matic tape.
+It was discovered on a u-matic tape.

 The recording is from Saturday 23rd December 1978.
 It’s the 4.10pm junction.
 BBC One and BBC Two had been blacked out on 21st December 1978 and 22nd December 1978 by an industrial dispute.
 The strike was resolved by 10pm on 22nd December 1978.
 BBC Two was scheduled to open up at 11.50am on 23rd December 1978, with Leonard Bernstein at Harvard.
 But, as a result of the strike, programmes did not get underway until 1.30pm, with the scheduled film, Around the World in 80 Days.
 Apart from the Leonard Bernstein programme, all other programmes went ahead as scheduled that day.